gooddata/gooddata-ui-sdk/libs/sdk-ui-gen-ai/api/sdk-ui-gen-ai.api.md

 import type { ISemanticSearchResultItem } from '@gooddata/sdk-model';
 import { ISlotProps } from '@gooddata/sdk-ui-kit';
 import { IUiButtonProps } from '@gooddata/sdk-ui-kit';
+import { IUiMenuInteractiveItemProps } from '@gooddata/sdk-ui-kit';
+import { IUiMenuInteractiveItemWrapperProps } from '@gooddata/sdk-ui-kit';
 import { IUserWorkspaceSettings } from '@gooddata/sdk-backend-spi';
 import { JSX } from 'react/jsx-runtime';
 import { ReactNode } from 'react';